Cousin marriage in the Middle East: Syria

-30-40% of marriages in Syria are consanguine (blood related) as of 2009.
+30-40% of marriages in Syria are consanguineous as of 2009.

-In Syria the right belongs to the paternal male cousin alone and the maternal male cousin has no special rights.
-The custom is however less frequent in big cities such as Damascus and Aleppo.
-Patai reports that in the decades preceding 1962 the right was often ignored among the Syrian urban middle class.
+In Syria, the right belongs to the paternal male cousin alone and the maternal male cousin has no special rights.
+The custom is, however, less frequent in big cities such as Damascus and Aleppo.
+Patai reports that in the decades preceding 1962, the right was often ignored among the Syrian urban middle class.
 Among the upper classes it appeared to be again more common, as certain leading families protected their wealth and status by reserving daughters for their cousins, though sons had more freedom of choice.
 This situation was also loosening at the time of Patai's work.
-This holds also among the Syrian Turks and Kurds.
+This also holds among the Syrian Turks and Kurds.
 But the Syrian Circassians hold cousin marriage absolutely forbidden, similar to the Circassians of the Caucasus.

 In her discussion of the city of Aleppo during the Ottoman Empire, Meriwether finds a rate of cousin marriage among the elite of 24%.
 Father's brother's daughter was most common but still only represented 38% of all cousin marriages, while 62% were with first or second cousins.
 But most families had either no cousin marriages or only one, while for a few the rate was as high as 70%.
-Cousin marriage rates were higher among women, merchant families, and older well-established families.
+Cousin marriage rates were higher among women, merchant families, and older, well-established families.
 Meriwether cites one case of cousin marriage increasing in a prominent family as it consolidated its position and forging new alliances became less critical.
 Marriage patterns among the elite were, however, always diverse and cousin marriage was only one option of many.
 Rates were probably lower among the general population.